Frequently Asked Questions about Sexual Misconduct

 In Duluth, initial medical exams are free for a person who has been sexually assaulted.

 Where can I find information about UMD crime statistics?

 What if I’m an employee at the university and I have become aware of an incident of sexual misconduct?

-Under the University of Minnesota Administrative Policy: Sexual Harassment, Sexual Assault, Stalking and Relationship Violence, all employees (with the exception of those that are confidential employees, as listed above) are obligated to share reports of sexual misconduct with UMD Office of Equal Opportunity and Affirmative Action.
+Under the University of Minnesota Administrative Policy: Sexual Harassment, Sexual Assault, Stalking and Relationship Violence, all employees (with the exception of those that are confidential employees, as listed above) are obligated to share reports of sexual misconduct with the UMD Equal Opportunity & Title IX Office.
 More detailed information is found in the policy.